How BIMM Institute use Togetherall to Respond to the Needs of the Student Population

 Students at BIMM have really taken the lead and proactively engage with Togetherall and other services.
 More conversations have been started.
 More discussions about how to support each other are happening.
 Lecturers and tutors report how much more confident they feel in being able to listen and signpost students towards Togetherall and other services.
 Staff report that Togetherall have helped BIMM to offer more options for their students, providing each individual with a range of tools to help them discover a path that’s right for them.

-If your institution is looking to provide a safe and supportive mental health community to its students and members of staff, contact us to find out more about Togetherall’s online peer-to-peer support offering.
+If your institution is looking to provide a safe and supportive mental health community to its students and members of staff, click the button below about Togetherall’s online peer-to-peer support offering.